Machine Learning Neutrino-Nucleus Cross Sections: Additional ML details

 We note that there is no stochasticity in the training process.
 Once the initial model weights are drawn randomly, training is fully deterministic.
 This is because stochastic gradient descent is only stochastic when the loss (or more precisely, the gradients of the loss) are estimated stochastically.
 This is not the case in the method explored in this work: the integrals defining the MSE loss are computed by discretizing them on a grid, rather than using a Monte Carlo estimator or random minibatching (i.e., taking random subsets of a finite training data set).

 Figure~\ref{fig:loss} shows training and test loss curves.
-The training loss is the MSE as defined in the main text; the test loss is defined below.
+The training loss is the MSE as defined in Eq.~\eqref{eq:MSE_loss}; the test loss is defined below.
 The structure in the training loss curve---smooth descent interrupted by large spikes, then a decay back to the previous value---reflects an instability in the training process.
 In the authors' experience, such instabilities often arise when training neural networks using non-stochastic losses.
 This instability is not a practical problem.
 Considering the lower envelope of the loss curve, it is clear that the quality of optimization continues to increase over time on the whole, with only transient disruptions.
 To avoid finding a bad model if training concludes in the midst of such an event, we retain a copy of the model for the best loss observed thus far, and take that as the final output of training.
-For the model used in the main text, this occurs on the 9996th training step out of 10000.
+For the model of Sec.~\ref{sec:learning-the-xsec}, this occurs on the 9996th training step out of 10000.

 Note that the ND and FD inference problems are each defined in terms of marginal distributions, i.e.~$\pND$, $\qND$, $\pFDtilde$, and $\qFDtilde$.
 Computing a properly normalized marginal from a cross section and flux per Eq.~\eqref{eq:marginalize} requires divison by $\int dE_\nu d\Emu \costheta \, \dsigma \phi$.
 This means that the marginal distributions are each invariant under overall rescalings of the flux or cross section.
 Consequently, none of the inference problems considered here---neither learning the cross section at the ND nor the oscillation analysis at the FD---are sensitive to the overall scale of the flux or cross section.
-Thus, the model cross section and structure functions can only expected to be correct up to an overall scale factor, even in the limit of perfect modeling.
+Thus, the model cross section and structure functions can only be expected to be correct up to an overall scale factor, even in the limit of perfect modeling.